guchenghao/Notes-for-VR-Papers-and-HCI/Interaction/Near and Dear_Designing Relatable VR Agents for Training Games.md

 ## propose

-- This paper presents **the fndings from three ideation workshops** with diferent expert groups centered around **designing playful interactions with a digital agent in Virtual Reality (VR)**, in **the context of cybersecurity training**
+- This paper presents **the findings from three ideation workshops** with different expert groups centered around **designing playful interactions with a digital agent in Virtual Reality (VR)**, in **the context of cybersecurity training**

 - This work contributes to HCI by producing **a set of design insights** to **inform design of agent based VR learning environments**
 ---